yussan/idmore-top-loader/README.md

 # IdMore Top Loader

-## Is a top loader for the website. fully customizable, lightweight, no need third party.
+Is a top loader for the website. fully customizable, lightweight, no need third party.

+## Usage

 ### Available at npm :
 * npm : https://www.npmjs.com/package/top-loader